GSHDK/greenmobility-demand-prediction-public/README.md

 **A public version of the report will soon be available**

+**The project poster can be found [here](https://github.com/GSHDK/greenmobility-demand-prediction-public/blob/main/Deeplearning%20PosterFinal.pdf)**

 ## Aknowlegedements
 * The project is inspired by Xingjian Shi, Zhourong Chen, Hao Wang, Dit-Yan Ye-ung, Wai kin Wong, and Wang chun Woo, “Convolu-tional lstm network:  A machine learning approach forprecipitation nowcasting,” 2015

 * The code for the convolutional LSTM Cell originates from [ndrplz's](https://github.com/ndrplz/ConvLSTM_pytorch) implementation of the Convolutional LSTM cell.

-* The moving MNIST models are inspired [this](https://towardsdatascience.com/video-prediction-using-convlstm-with-pytorch-lightning-27b195fd21a2) article by [holmdk](https://github.com/holmdk)
+* The moving MNIST models are inspired by [this](https://towardsdatascience.com/video-prediction-using-convlstm-with-pytorch-lightning-27b195fd21a2) article by [holmdk](https://github.com/holmdk)

 * The moving MNIST data set originates from the [University of Toronto](http://www.cs.toronto.edu/~nitish/unsupervised_video/) and used [tychovdo's](https://github.com/tychovdo/MovingMNIST) dataloader